LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/3. Networking and Security in Google Cloud/Module_08.md

 ## Learning Outcomes

-* Introduce Infrastructure as Code (IaC)
+* Introduce Infrastructure as Code (IaC).
-* Discuss Cloud Deployment Manager as an IaC option
+* Discuss Cloud Deployment Manager as an IaC option.
-* Explain the role of monitoring, logging, tracing, debugging, and error reporting in the cloud
+* Explain the role of monitoring, logging, tracing, debugging, and error reporting in the cloud.
-* Describe using Stackdriver for monitoring, logging, tracing, debugging, and error reporting
+* Describe using Stackdriver for monitoring, logging, tracing, debugging, and error reporting.

 Link to this section can be found [here](https://youtu.be/M4R0H1_Mg2k).